“I am happy to be your teacher!”

 As you can see, each of your students in the classroom has a definite personality.
 With a wide range of personalities in front of us, it’s always good to have a pattern to cater to them all.
 Having set behavioral expectations, our students will be guided accordingly and in a manner teach them how to appropriately behave in different settings.

 Make visible presentations of precise behavioral expectations.
 Have a list of them visible to your students so they know what is expected of them for a safer learning environment.

 3. Make Use of Visual Reminders of Behavioral Expectations

 Young learners will understand and remember well if they visualize clearly what is expected of them.
-Through a creative display of posters of behavioral expectations in your classroom bulletin boards, your students will more likely imitate them.
+Through a creative display of posters of behavioral expectations on your classroom bulletin boards, your students will be more likely to imitate them.

 It is of helpful stance especially in dealing with our young learners in elementary where they are in the process of building a strong foundation of good values and behavior.

-By putting up interactive visual reminders in my bulletin boards, I am encouraging my students to get hold of desired behavioral expectations.
-I feel it really necessary especially in teaching children from a very early age.
+By putting up interactive visual reminders on my bulletin boards, I am encouraging my students to get hold of desired behavioral expectations.
+I feel it is really necessary especially in teaching children from a very early age.

-Moreover, students should be guided very well in dealing with their classmates to avoid a clash of interests and misunderstanding.
+Moreover, students should be guided very well in dealing with their classmates to avoid a clash of interests and misunderstandings.
 As I see it in my class, students display happiness if they like their learning environment.
-If their classmates display the value of kindness, more likely they are more interested to participate in class discussions.
+If their classmates display the value of kindness, they are more likely to participate in class discussions.